thunkable/docs-thunkable-com/x/get started/design-templates.md

 ---

+**Almost any design that a modern app developer can make is possible on **Thunkable ✕.
+Below are some of the most common interfaces that you may want to incorporate into your app.

 ### Popular

 A **Scrollable screen** can be made by setting Scrollable to `false` in a Screen to Column.
 Elements within the Screen or Column have to be sized with heights in absolute pixels which together exceed the height of the Screen or Column.
 For example, an iPhone 6 has a Screen height of 648 px so elements within it will have to collectively exceed that number for the elements to scroll